 - In summary, Goldilocks was a very messy and very picky little girl.

 - Finally, the tortoise crossed the finish line to prove that “slow and steady” really does win the race.

 - All things considered, being locked in a castle with talking dishes and furniture may have been the best thing that ever happened to Belle.

 - Ultimately, the only person who can decide if his adventure up the bean stalk was worth it is Jack himself.

 - In the final analysis, the third little pig was very generous when he allowed his lazy brothers to hide in his house made of bricks.

-Once you have worked with your students on alternatives to get them started on their conclusion paragraphs, it’s time to get writing!
-Pick a transition word, gather your thoughts and put pencil to paper.
+Once you have worked with your students on conclusion transition words to get them started on their conclusion paragraphs, it’s time to get writing!
+Pick some conclusion transition words, gather your thoughts and put pencil to paper.
 Remember, these lessons will help writers of all ages — and even you! — come up with some new ways to end a paper so you don’t sound like a broken record.
 Now that you know what to do, all that’s left is to write!
 (Or to get started on grading that stack of papers you collected from the newly minted essay writers in your classroom!)